Four Categories of Structured Products

 UBS breaks structured products down into four categories, with each category geared to a specific level of potential return and risk.
 With regard to content, the classifications are in line with the Swiss Structured Products Association (SVSP).

 This category includes solutions that offer partial or complete capital protection and is suited to investors with a low level of risk tolerance.

 These solutions enable you to enhance returns when markets move sideways.
-They are suited to investors with moderate to high risk tolerance.
+They are suited to investors with a moderate to high risk tolerance.

 These solutions allow investors to use a small amount of invested capital to leverage price trends or hedge a portfolio.
-Investors in this category must have a strong appetite for risk as well as in-depth knowledge of the financial markets.
+Investors in this category must have a strong appetite for risk as well as an in-depth knowledge of the financial markets.